 Chocolate Strawberry Birds

 If you’ve made chocolate dipped strawberries before you might be wondering why this recipe doesn’t call for any kind of shortening or oil.
 The reason is the strawberries contain enough moisture to soften the chocolate, so it’s just not necessary.

-Chocolate Covered Strawberry Birds Recipe
+Chocolate Covered Strawberry Turkeys Recipe

+Chocolate Strawberry Birds